 In the event that the blockage appears to be some type of roots, you will have frequently recurring stoppages and slow water drainage.
-In this case, you will have to use copper sulfate to get rid of the roots.
+In this case, you will have to use copper sulphate to get rid of the roots.
 Follow the steps mentioned below to do so:

-- Never allow the copper sulfate crystals to stand in your fixture traps, as it may result in metal corrosion.
+- Never allow the copper sulphate crystals to stand in your fixture traps, as it may result in metal corrosion.
 Flush these crystals well through either the basement cleanout or the toilet bowl.
 Follow it up with enough water flow to make sure their exit through the soil pipe, well beyond the cellar wall and for their application on the root obstructions.
-Please keep in mind that the clean out is not the drain where the laundry water of your home gets dumped.
+Please keep in mind that the cleanout is not the drain where the laundry water of your home gets dumped.
 It is basically a place from where you can gain entrance into the drain after removing a cap.

-- Don’t expect miraculous, immediate results with copper sulfate – it only takes the life out of the roots.
+- Don’t expect miraculous, immediate results with copper sulphate – it only takes the life out of the roots.
 You will have to wait until the roots decay naturally and get carried out into the main drain.